Valdes-Tresanco-MS/gmx_MMPBSA/docs/installation.md

 necessary due to the nature of your OS.

 `ParmEd`
-:  The current version of ParmEd implemented in AmberTools has some limitations that have been resolved in the GitHub repository by its author Jason Swails and others with our help.
+:  The current version of ParmEd implemented in AmberTools has some limitations that have been resolved in the [GitHub repository](https://github.com/ParmEd/ParmEd/tree/16fb2364c284f7c1dd716ee912c5c674b5d31e46) by its author Jason Swails and others with our help.

     Some of these limitations are:

     - Error reading topology when it has insertion codes
-    - Error processing topologies generated with the Amber19SB force field.
+    - Error processing topologies generated with the Amber ff19SB force field
     - New PBRadii sets for GAFF and CHARMM force fields

-    If your system may contain any of these features, you may want to update ParmEd.
-    === "conda environment"
-        ``` bash
-        python -m pip install git+https://github.com/ParmEd/ParmEd@v3.4
-        ```
-    === "AmberTools compilation"
-        ```
-        amber.python -m pip install git+https://github.com/ParmEd/ParmEd@v3.4
-        ```
+!!! danger
+    The gmx_MMPBSA installation process has been optimized to be as straightforward as possible.
+In rare cases, a few extra dependencies may be needed.

 `pip`
 :   In some cases, the miniconda environment created in the AmberTools compilation does not have the `pip` module, so any installation that depends on this package will fail.
 Required only if you did not install gmx_MMPBSA via `conda`

     ```
     amber.conda install pip
     ```